Studio Drift

 Studio Drift is an Amsterdam-based artist duo founded by Ralph Nauta and Lonneke Gordijn in 2007.
-It specializes in choreographed sculptures and kinetic installations, with the focus to re-establish the connection between humans and earth.
+It specializes in choreographed sculptures and kinetic installations.

 History

 Studio Drift was founded in 2007 by Design Academy Eindhoven graduates Ralph Nauta and Lonneke Gordijn.
 They first collaborated on Gordijn's graduation project, Fragile Future, a number of ball-shaped LED lamps with real dandelion seeds glued onto them, giving the bulbs a flowerlike appearance.
 Designers also created a miniature lamp Dandelight, following the same concept.